moussaclarke/hobbes/README.md

 ## Motivation

-The use case is for a solo dev to share project status with clients and to receive feedback and issues from them in one place.
+The use case is for a solo dev to share project and task status with clients, and to receive feedback and issues from them in one place.

-I was happily using TickTick, and while it's got some really nice UI features, the API is under-powered and wouldn't allow me to build the specific integration I needed.
+I was happily using TickTick for tasks, and while it's got some really nice UI features, the API is pretty under-powered and wouldn't allow me to build the specific integrations I needed for e.g. issue submissions.
 I also generally prefer using Open Source software and open standards when I can - which led me down the CalDAV rabbit hole...

 ## Features